Clevedon Pier

 Clevedon Pier is a seaside pier in the town of Clevedon, Somerset, England on the east shore of the Severn Estuary.
 It was described by Sir John Betjeman, as "the most beautiful pier in England" and was designated a Grade I listed building in 2001.

 The pier was built during the 1860s to attract tourists and provide a ferry port for rail passengers to South Wales.
 The pier is 312 m long and consists of eight spans supported by steel rails covered by wooden decking, with a pavilion on the pier head.

 The pier opened in 1869 and served as an embarkation point for paddle steamer excursions for almost 100 years.
 Two of the spans collapsed during stress testing in 1970 and demolition was proposed, but local fund raising and heritage grants allowed the pier to be dismantled for restoration and reassembled.
-It reopened in 1989, and ten years later was awarded the Pier of the Year from the National Piers Society, and a Civic Trust Award.
+It partially reopened in 1989 and then fully reopened in 1998.
+The next year it was named the Pier of the Year by the National Piers Society, also receiving a Civic Trust Award.
 The pier now offers a landing stage for steamers and is a popular attraction for tourists and anglers.